 Quick dill pickles.
 One taste of these homemade lovelies and we dare say you’ll never, ever go back to store-bought.
 Rightfully so.
 And when we say “quick,” we mean not just how long it takes to toss them together but how quickly they’re gonna disappear.
 Trust us.
 Originally published August 28, 2017.–Renee Schettler Rossi

-When making dill pickles, try to seek out the relatively diminutive Lebanese, Turkish, and Persian cucumbers.
+When making this dill pickles recipe, try to seek out the relatively diminutive Lebanese, Turkish, and Persian cucumbers.
 They work soooooooo much better than standard full-size cucumbers.
 Why?
-They’re less watery and so the resulting pickles hold their crunch vastly better.
-If you don’t have these varieties in your backyard garden, you’ll find them at some farmers markets and supermarkets and most Middle Eastern markets.
+They’re less watery.
+Which means the resulting pickles hold their crunch vastly longer.
+If you don’t have these varieties in your backyard garden, you’ll find them at most farmers markets and supermarkets as well as Middle Eastern markets.

 - Quick Glance